Indigenous Science Experience – Primary School Sessions

 |Where:||Redfern Community Centre|

-Over three days (16-18th August), primary schools are invited to attend the Indigenous Science Experience at Redfern Community Centre.
-These days are a celebration of Indigenous and Western science and highlight the relevance of science, technology, engineering and mathematics to our everyday lives.
+This three-day event for primary school students is a celebration of Indigenous and Western science and highlights the relevance of science, technology, engineering and mathematics (STEM) to our everyday lives.

-This event will include a wide range of hands-on, interactive science activities presented by Indigenous Elders and youth as well as science academics/researchers, community groups, and science outreach providers.
+Students will participate in a range of interactive activities presented by Indigenous secondary students, Elders and community members and science outreach providers.

-Activities will include: Yarning with Elders on bush foods and medicines, maths puzzles, neural knitting, making traditional Aboriginal tools, physics activities, and much more!
+Highlights will include yarning with Elders on bush foods and medicines, making Aboriginal tools, taking part in hands-on science activities, solving maths puzzles, and much more!

-This event is organised by the National Indigenous Science Education Program, Macquarie University, and hosted by Redfern Community Centre.
-It would not be possible without the support of Inspiring Australia and the City of Sydney.
+This National Science Week and Sydney Science Festival event is organised by the National Indigenous Science Education Program, Macquarie University and hosted by the Redfern Community Centre.
+It is made possible through the support of Inspiring Australia and grant funding from the Australian Government.

-Joanne JamieNational Indigenous Science Education Program, Macquarie UniversityEmail: email@example.comPhone: 02 9850 8283
+Joanne JamieNational Indigenous Science Education ProgramEmail: firstname.lastname@example.orgPhone: 02 9850 8283

 See more at:www.nisep.org.au